hdmf-dev/hdmf-common-schema/docs/source/hdmf_common_release_notes.rst

   to ``DynamicTable`` to hold ``MeaningsTable`` objects that provide meanings for ``VectorData`` columns in the ``DynamicTable``.
 - Minor changes to data type docstrings to improve clarity.
+- Promoted ``HERD`` from the HDMF-experimental namespace to a stable data type in the HDMF-common namespace.

 1.8.0 (August 4, 2023)
 ----------------------